-Easy Creamy Turkey Casserole
+Easy Creamy Turkey Casserole Recipe

 This is why this creamy turkey casserole became an overnight sensation in my house – because everyone loved that there was a new and creative way to enjoy leftover turkey.
-Use that turkey for good and whip up this turkey bake recipe.
-It’s creamy, it’s delicious, and it’s downright simple!

 Once you make your own homemade casserole with turkey, you just might buy an extra big turkey next year just so you have leftovers to use!

 - Pasta – Use any type of pasta that you’d like.

 - Cream cheese – Make sure that it’s softened before using.